-Not very long ago the West Yorkshire city of Leeds was a grim, grey industrial town, which visitors could well describe as the 'dead centre' of England, and not just because of its location.
-In little more than a decade, however, Leeds has enjoyed an economic boom and its transformation has earned it accolades from all quarters.
+Not very long ago the West Yorkshire city of Leeds was a grim, grey industrial town; however, in little more than a decade, Leeds has enjoyed an economic boom and its transformation has earned it accolades from all quarters.
 It is now recognised as one of Europe's most successful cities.
-Along with this boom has come a fresh tide of tourism.
+Along with this boom has come regeneration and a fresh tide of tourism.

 Leeds currently attracts about 20 million tourists a year, the majority of which are day-trippers.
-The reasons visitors come to Leeds are many and varied, because this is a city with plenty to offer, with its famously wild nightspots, frequent cultural events, abundant shopping and fascinating collection of museums.
+The reasons visitors come to Leeds are many and varied; its famously wild nightspots, frequent cultural events, abundant shopping and fascinating collection of museums are just a few.

 Sharing access to the nearby international airport is the neighbouring historic Yorkshire city of Bradford, also a vibrant, cosmopolitan city offering plenty to amuse and entertain visitors.
 Bradford has attractions like the National Media Museum, Industrial Museum, and a splendid art gallery contained in beautiful Lister Park.